 Congressional Art Competition

 2018 Congressional Art Competition

-- Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)
+- Drawings: colored pencil, pencil, ink, marker, pastels, charcoal (It is recommended that charcoal and pastel drawings be fixed.)

-- Collages - must be two dimensional
+- Collages: must be two dimensional

-- Prints - including lithographs, silkscreen, and block prints
+- Prints: lithographs, silk screen, block prints

-- Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.
+- Mixed Media: use of more than two mediums such as pencil, ink, watercolor, etc.

 - Computer-generated art

-Students will also need to complete the Student Information and Release Form (2017 Student Release Form.pdf) and attach it securely to the back of their artwork.
+Students will also need to complete the Student Information and Release Form and attach it securely to the back of their artwork.
 Our staff will be glad to work with you to make sure your artwork arrives at our office before the deadline.

 Congressman Thomas Garrett, Jr. Congressman Thomas Garrett, Jr.

 686 Berkmar Circle, 102-D 308 Craghead Street, Suite 102-D

 If you have any questions, please contact Denise Van Valkenburg in our Danville District Office at (434) 791-2596 or by email at Denise.VanValkenburg@Mail.House.Gov.